WeepsDanky/urban-cleaning/README.md

-# Urban_Cleaning (IM45)
+# Urban Cleaning (IM45)
 ## Inspiration:

-The inspiration behind our project stems from the pressing issue of urban cleanliness, particularly evident in cities like London.
-The prevalent presence of garbage not only mars the cityscape but also signifies the inefficiency of current waste management systems.
-We were motivated to harness data science and technology for good, aiming to revolutionize street cleaning operations worldwide.
+In cities like London.
+There is a prevalent presence of street garbage due to the inefficiency of current waste cleaning systems.
+We harness the power of data science and technology for the good of these cities, aiming to massively optmize street cleaning operations worldwide.

 ## What it does:

-Our solution employs advanced data science techniques to optimize urban cleaning.
-It integrates image segmentation, garbage identification, and path planning modules to efficiently tackle garbage piles.
-By utilizing existing surveillance cameras and crowd-sourced images, we identify and categorize garbage objects, allowing for streamlined collection routes and resource allocation.
+Our solution employs effective data science techniques to optimize urban cleaning.
+It integrates semantic image segmentation, object classification, and path planning modules to efficiently track garbage piles.
+By utilizing existing security cameras and crowd-sourced images, we locate garbage piles, generating streamlined collection routes and resource allocation.

 ## How we built it:

-We leveraged the power of IBM Z Cloud infrastructure, combining models like SegFormer (https://huggingface.co/docs/transformers/model_doc/segformer) from Transformer and Convolutional Neural Networks (CNNs) for image analysis.
-Our platform integrates GPS data for precise localization, ensuring accurate garbage identification and collection.
+We leveraged the power of IBM Z infrastructure, combining models like SegFormer (https://huggingface.co/docs/transformers/model_doc/segformer) and our own Convolutional Neural Networks (CNNs) for image analysis.
+By integrates GPS locations of the footage, we ensures accurate garbage identification and then applies mapping with path finding.

 ## Challenges we ran into:

-1. Limited GPU Availability: One of our primary challenges was the absence of GPU resources on IBM virtual machine, which necessitated innovative approaches for image processing.
-2. Data Integration: Collating and processing data from diverse sources posed a significant challenge, requiring meticulous data cleansing and synchronization efforts.
+1. Data Integration: Collecting and processing data from diverse sources posed a significant challenge, requiring meticulous data cleansing, augmentation and synchronization efforts.
-3. Real-time Adaptability: Adapting the system to dynamic city events, rubbish removal companies and varying littering patterns proved to be a complex task, demanding robust algorithms and continuous refinement.
+2. Real-time data accessibility: Adapting the system to access high quality real time data was challenging.
+3. Selecting Models: Finding the most efficient yet accurate pre-trained segmentation model.

 ## Accomplishments that we're proud of:

-1. Overcoming GPU Limitations: Despite the absence of dedicated GPUs, we devised efficient strategies for image processing, showcasing our adaptability and resourcefulness.
-2. Seamless Integration: Successfully integrating existing surveillance systems into our solution demonstrated its practical feasibility and potential for widespread implementation.
+1. Reduction in Computing Power Requirement: Finding the optimal model that runs effortlessly on the IBM Z Community Notebook which has limited GPU support.
+2. Cohesive Modules: All three modules built by different members are able to work togather to pass artificial street footage data test.
-3. *Data Privacy*: Ensuring citizen privacy while utilizing street surveillance footage was a critical concern.
+3. *Data Privacy*: Ensuring citizen privacy with IBM Z Encryption while utilizing street security footage.
+4. Building a live demo: https://weepsdanky.github.io/urban-cleaning redirected to the IMB Z server.

 ## What we learned:

-1. Creative Problem-Solving: Addressing the GPU limitation led us to think outside the box, yielding innovative techniques for image processing.
+1. Creative Problem-Solving: Addressing the GPU limitation pushed us to further our research and found compromise yet optimal pre-trained model.
 2. Data Harmonization: Working with diverse data sources enhanced our skills in data cleansing and integration, essential for real-world applications.
-3. Resourcefulness: Overcoming GPU limitations through innovative computational techniques.
-4. Privacy Considerations: Implementing stringent data protection measures in public surveillance applications.
-5. Adaptability: Designing a system capable of real-time adjustments to changing urban scenarios.
+3. Privacy Considerations: Understanding the ethical side of image processing.
+4. Adaptability: Adapting to scenarials to complete the demo in proper time using existing resources.
+5. Decision Making: Weighting time, difficulty and reward to make optimal decisions on our technical stack and actions.

 ## What's next for Urban Cleaning:

+1. Improve Accuracy: Further improve the accuracy to further utilize the Computing Resources on IBM Z system.
-1. Scalability and Live Deployment: We aim to scale the solution for live deployment, utilizing IBM Cloud's extensive data handling capabilities.
+2. Scalability and Live Deployment: We aim to scale the solution for live deployment, utilizing IBM Cloud's extensive data handling capabilities.
-2. Privacy and Security Enhancements: Further fortifying the platform's security features will ensure citizen privacy and data protection.
+3. Privacy and Security Enhancements: Further fortifying the platform's security features will ensure citizen privacy and data protection.
-3. Adaptive AI: Implementing machine learning algorithms to dynamically adjust to city events and evolving littering behaviors for sustained cleanliness.
+4. Autonomous Robots + Data: Utilizing Autonomous Vehicles and robot arms to perform low cost high efficiency city cleaning systems upon IBM Z where our tech stack stands.

-By leveraging technology for good, we believe Urban Cleaning can revolutionize urban sanitation, benefitting communities, taxpayers, tourists, environmentalists, and municipal governments worldwide
+We vision our Urban Cleaning system running on IBM Z can massively improve urban sanitation, saving substantial public funds, benefitting communities, taxpayers, and municipal governments worldwide.

+Visit the live demo: https://weepsdanky.github.io/urban-cleaning